What is the epidermis?

 - Most of them are keratinocytes, which produce keratin - a protein that gives the skin structural integrity (read more about what keratin is here).

-- Melanocytes are responsible for producing melanin, which determines skin, hair, and eye color and provides some protection against UV radiation.
+- Melanocytes are responsible for the production of melanin, which determines the color of the skin, hair, and eyes and provides some protection against UV rays.

 - Langerhans cells are part of the immune system, identifying and helping to eliminate threats such as bacteria and viruses.

-- Finally, Merkel cells, connected to nerve endings, allow us to perceive tactile stimuli.
+- Finally, Merkel cells, associated with nerve endings, allow us to perceive tactile stimuli.

 Skin color and the epidermis

-Our skin color is largely determined by melanin — a pigment produced by melanocytes in the epidermis.
-People with darker skin have melanocytes that produce more melanin, while people with lighter skin produce less.
+Our skin color is mainly determined by melanin - a pigment produced by melanocytes in the epidermis.
+People with darker skin have melanocytes that produce more melanin, while those with lighter skin produce less.
 Exposure to sunlight stimulates melanin production, causing the skin to tan, which is the body’s way of protecting the skin from harmful UV rays.

 Several common skin conditions affect the epidermis.
 Psoriasis and eczema are inflammatory conditions that cause itchy, red patches.
-Skin cancer can also develop in the epidermis, usually due to long-term exposure to UV radiation.
-Early detection and treatment of these conditions is very important, so regular self-checks and visits to a dermatologist are recommended.
+Skin cancer can also develop in the epidermis, usually due to long-term exposure to UV rays.
+Early detection and treatment of these conditions are very important, so regular self-checks and visits to a dermatologist are recommended.

 Maintaining a healthy epidermis requires a few simple and consistent steps:

-- Moisturize your skin regularly.
-Skin moisturization is important for many reasons, so read about the importance of moisturizing the skin here.
+- Moisturize the skin regularly.
+Skin hydration is very important for many reasons, so read more about the importance of skin hydration here.

-- Protect your skin from excessive sun exposure.
+- Protect the skin from excessive sun exposure.

 Always listen to your skin - dryness, sensitivity, or frequent breakouts may be signs that it needs more attention.

-Understanding the epidermis reveals how important its role is to our overall health.
-This thin outer layer performs more functions than it may seem at first glance — from skin color to protection against external threats.
-By learning how it works, we can better appreciate its importance and learn how to care for it properly.
+Understanding the epidermis reveals how important its role is in our overall health.
+This thin outer layer performs more functions than it may seem at first glance - from skin color to protection against external threats.
+By learning how it functions, we can better appreciate its importance and learn how to care for it properly.